ColmKenefick/shipments/README.md

 - php framework - would give me access to middleware allowing only certain users with api access the ability to GET (using JWT or similar)
 - create a realtional db with products, status etc..
-- use Typescript for frontend dev
+- use Typescript for frontend code
-- add more styles and abstract away in self contained files
-- pagination - table not scalable
+- pagination for the table
-- use react router or similar and ensure user
+- use react router or similar and enable user friendly routing
+- improve styling
-- internationalization for test strings
+- internationalization for text strings
+- unit tests